Overview

 The Monroe County Swift, Certain and Fair Program includes some elements of the sanctions and rewards system used in Hawaii's Opportunity Probation with Enforcement Program.

-Before the Swift, Certain and Fair Program was implemented, researchers working with Monroe County convened a focus group to collect input from probationers on effective rewards and sanctions.
-Researchers found that probationers were more responsive to rewards that increased freedom, rather than material rewards.
-As a result, the program offers rewards such as curfew extensions, special permission to travel, and fewer home visits.
+Before the Swift, Certain and Fair Program was implemented, researchers working with Monroe County convened a focus group to collect input from individuals on probation about effective rewards and sanctions.
+Researchers found that those individuals were more responsive to rewards that increased freedom, rather than material rewards.
+As a result of this feedback, the program offers rewards such as curfew extensions, special permission to travel, and fewer home visits.

 Advice